noironetworks/cko/docs/user-guide/cno-additional-interfaces.md

 ### 6.3 Provisioning multiple VLANs within the same NetworkAttachmentDefiniton

 NetworkAttachmentDefinition allows to specify VLAN ID in multiple ways, depending on the defined plugin CNI.
 For SR-IOV CNI, you can specify vlan ID in the plugins.vlan field - this will configure VLAN ID for the VF on the NIC card directly and NIC card will encapsulate traffic from the attached Pod on the wire.

 In many 5G CNF use-cases, encapsulation is done on the Pod itself, and VF should be treated as a trunk allowing list of VLANs.

 Network Operator allows that configuration through annotation or reference to the resource "nad-vlan-map".
 The last one has been developed for specific use-case and is described in [Chapter 7.2.1](#721-nadvlanmap-custom-resource).

-The standard way of configuring VLAN list for the NAD, and thus, Network Operator provisions appropriate network segments on Cisco ACI fabric, is through the annotations:
+The standard way of configuring VLAN list for the NAD is done through annotations.
+Network Operator provisions appropriate network segments on Cisco ACI fabric - for each VLAN pair of BD/EPG.

+Example:
 ```yaml
 apiVersion: k8s.cni.cncf.io/v1
 kind: NetworkAttachmentDefinition